LaSalle College

-LaSalle College (French: Collège LaSalle) was founded in 1959 by fashion designer Jean-Paul Morin.
-The college offers over 60 pre-university, technical and professional programs and is the largest bilingual college in North America.
-Fashion, arts and design, hotel management and tourism, business and technology, social sciences and education, VFX and game design, and e-learning are the six schools that comprise the college.
+LaSalle College (French: Collège LaSalle) was founded in Montreal, in the province of Quebec, Canada, in 1959 by Jean-Paul Morin.
+The college offers over 60 DCS (pre-university and technical) and ACS programs.
+It is the largest bilingual college in North America, with 7 specialized schools: Art, Design and Communication, Business and Management, Education and Social Sciences, Fashion, Gaming, Animation and VFX, Hospitality and Tourism and Information Technology.

 History

 LaSalle College was founded in 1959 by Jean-Paul Morin, who is often referred to as "the father of fashion design in Quebec."
 His goal was to give the Quebec population, at the time, new career opportunities by receiving education directly from experts.
 The first program offered was a secretarial course.